Alex. Arthur MA, CA, MLitt, PGDip, MBACP

 It can be hard to do this on our own.

-Before training as a Counsellor, I had a long experience of pastoral support roles - student advising and union casework - in a Higher Education setting.
+Before training as a Counsellor and as a Counselling Supervisor, I had a long experience of pastoral support roles - student advising and union casework - in a Higher Education setting.
 I have also experienced the benefit of counselling during a crisis in my own life.

-More broadly, I think I have discovered the creative potential of 'real conversation' in many contexts - personal interactions, academic seminars, union negotiations, administrative engagements, and therapeutic relationships.
+More broadly, I think I have discovered the creative potential of 'real conversation' in many contexts - personal interactions, academic seminars, union negotiations, administrative engagements, therapeutic relationships, and counsellor supervision.

 If you would like to meet, I do not charge for an assessment session.